 3. Preventing constipation

-As mentioned above, not drinking enough water can result in constipation which can lead to adverse consequences.
+As previously mentioned, constipation can occur if you do not drink enough water which can then have harmful and negative consequences.
 When you are dehydrated, your intestines cannot add water to the stools and they have to take it directly from the food you consume.
 This leads to slow digestion, i.e dry and hard stools that are difficult to pass.

 4. Speeding up transit time

-Wait, does drinking water speed up digestion?
+Wait a minute, is it even true that water accelerates digestion?
 Many people believe that drinking while eating can cause digestive problems.
 However, drinking water before, during and even after eating can actually help your body to break down consumed food more quickly and easily.

 5. Improving nutrient absorption